catalin-catrina/learning-area/README.md

 # My Learning Area

-This is where daily study sessions go.
+This is where my (almost) daily study sessions go.

-Portfolio repo is currently hidden and under complete revamp.
+Notes:
+- Commit messages don't follow any naming convention or best practice